mldangelo/open-webring/README.md

 10. Define schema to describe rings - each ring should have a slug, title, purpose, etc. Qualifications for membership
 11. 1 ring per site?
 12. Support for custom renderers
+13. Should web rings be ordered?
+What should the order be?

 ## References